 Method:

-- Beat the biscuits into a coarse powder or simply turn it in the mixer grinder and add melted butter into the mixture, fold well.
+- Beat the biscuits into a coarse powder or simply turn them in the mixer grinder and add melted butter to the mixture, and fold well.

 - Flatten the mixture in a pie dish and chill until firm.

-- Boil the milk, add grated carrot and cook.
-To this add elaichi powder.
+- Boil the milk, add the grated carrot, and cook.
+To this, add elaichi powder.

 - Once the carrots are cooked and the milk thickens, add sugar and stir until it dissolves fully.